SheltonTolbert/cradle/README.md

 ## Creatures

-- [] A massive dosile creature with a handler that is in charge of keeping the creatire dosile.
+- [] A massive dosile creature with a handler that is in charge of keeping the creature.
 If the player defeats the handler, the creature becomes increadlibly aggressive and extremely difficult to defeat.